marutypes/open-in-blender/README.md

 ## Usage

 1. Right-click on an `.fbx`, `.obj`, or `.dae` file in Windows Explorer.
-2. Select Open with > Choose another app > More apps > Look for another app on this PC.
+2. Select `Open with > Choose another app > More apps > Look for another app on this PC`.
-3. Navigate to the directory where you cloned this repository and select the open_fbx_with_blender.bat file.
+3. Navigate to the directory where you cloned this repository and select the `open_with_blender.bat` file.
 4. Click the checkbox to set it as the default way to open these files.